|Vice President||Mary Williams|

 In 2007 the club moved to the Mlacak Centre, Kanata, and a much bigger hall.
 Here the Club has grown to approximately 50 members with many regular callers and frequent live music by the club's now resident Playford Players.
 Friday night dances are held weekly September through May.

 Perhaps distracted by the move to Mlacak, in 2008 there was no Ball!!; this was enough to formalize things a bit and a "Ball Group" (comprising Michelle, Sara, Irfôna & Mary) was formed resulting in 2009 "May We Dance" with, for the first time a guest caller, Orly Krasner, and guest musicians, The Fine Companions.

 Coinciding with the 25th anniversary of the club's founding, The Ball Group subsequently became the Ball Committee.
-The event was expanded into a dance weekend anchored by the Saturday evening dress-up ball, it was given a new name "A Trip to Ottawa" and moved from May to a better time in the ECD calendar, early November.
+The event was expanded into a dance weekend anchored by the Saturday evening dress-up ball, it was given a new name "A Trip to Ottawa" moved from May to a better time in the ECD calendar, early November, and a much larger hall.
 A Trip to Ottawa has been held every year since - see Gallery pages.